To the parents of Clarkston Junior High and Sashabaw Middle School Cross Country athletes:

 - Don’t hinder any other runner on the course.

-- Run within 10 feet of the course and round all course markers correctly.
+- Run within 10 feet of the course markings and round all course markers correctly.

 - Runners should wear the proper uniform, tucked in.

 The places of the first 5 runners finishing for the team are added together to get the score for the team.
 The lowest score wins.
 In the event of a tie, the 6th runner’s place will be counted.
 A high school team runs with 7 runners – 5 to score and the 6th as a tiebreaker if needed and the 7th as an alternate should anyone not finish the race.
 In middle school each race can be different.
-Usually there is a 6th grade race, which all 6th graders run (about 1 mile), and a JV and Varsity race, which are the 7th and 8th graders (about 2 miles).
-Only 7 runners run in the varsity race, all other runners run in the JV race.
-Girls and guys may run separately or at the same time depending on the course but they are scored as a girl’s team and a boy’s team.
+Usually there is a JV and Varsity race.
+The varsity race is normally the fastest 8 or 10 runners, all other runners run in the JV race.
+Boys and girls may run separately or at the same time depending on the meet but they are scored separately as a girl’s team and a boy’s team.

 Here is a scoring example: